 Summer is in its final days and there are still some tomatoes and basil coming in our CSA boxes.
 This means we'll be able to celebrate the end of the season, even though the tomatoes in my garden are long gone and the basil plants still look like seedlings.
 Perhaps this summer was too dry and too cold, as it is every year in this part of the world, for such warm weather bounty.

-This is a very easy and delicious way to eat up all those mid to late summer squashes that just keep coming from the garden, whether it is your own, a neighbor's, your CSA or even the grocery store.
-All you really need is an onion, some squash and a little crème fraiche or sour cream to dollop on top.
+This is an easy and delicious way to eat up the squash that just keep coming this time of year.
+All you really need are a few summer squash, an onion and a little crème fraiche or sour cream to dollop on top.
 You can use whatever type of broth you happen to have on hand - chicken stock, vegetable stock or just plain water with salt.
-At my house I serve it with really good sourdough bread from the local bakery and our favorite cheese, Cowgirl Creamery's Mt Tam.
-That seems to keep everyone happy at the dinner table.

-This July, as usual, we finished up the arugula growing in our garden.
+This July, as usual, we finished eating up the arugula growing in our garden.
 It is always gone by mid-summer.
 Arugula is a remarkably easy crop to grow - as long as it doesn't get too hot or too dry.
-I try to start it at the beginning of each new year, out in the garden under a cold frame.
-A cold frame is like a miniature greenhouse and is great for starting plants early, when the weather is still too cold for seeds to sprout on their own.
+I try to start it at the beginning of each new year, out in the garden under a cold frame, which is essentially a miniature greenhouse.

 I am certain that the super-powered seeds Jack’s mother threw out her kitchen window were favas.
-While some might question the wisdom of trading an entire cow for a handful of beans, there is real truth to this tale beyond the giants, gold, magic hens and beanstalks of unusual size: legumes can be a delicious source of protein and some varieties are really easy to grow, in the right location.
+While some might question the wisdom of trading an entire cow for a handful of beans, there is real truth to this tale beyond the giants, gold, magic hens and beanstalks of unusual size: legumes can be a delicious source of protein and some varieties are really easy to grow.